mendix/MxAwsIotConnector/readme.md

  ![MQTT subscribe configuration][12]

+Alternatively you can use the *Data - subscribe with MQTT topic with client is* activity to establish a named connection.
+This will ensure messages that are sent when your app is down, will be delivered later when it is back up again.

+ ![Subscribe with client id][17]

 When a message is received the microflow you specified will be called using two string parameters: topic and payload.
 The payload contains a JSON document that you can import using JSON import mappings.
 The format of this message depends on the data send by the device.